 The Oscillator Node has 2 inputs that are not enabled by default.
 These are the Detune Input and the Frequency Input, allowing you to control the Detune and Frequency settings from the outside, using a control signal (or sometimes called control connection).

 Control connections are similar (and technically identical) to audio connections, but are used to automate some options instead of carrying audible sound.
-They are visualized with purple, instead of blue.
+They are visualized with orange, instead of blue.

 In this article, we’ll hook up an LFO (Low-Frequency Oscillator) to the Detune Input.
 First, the Detune Input needs to be activated: